simonmcconnell/relexe/README.md

 ### Built-in Commands

 The default commands are the same commands included with a regular `Mix` release, excpet that `install`, which installs a Windows service is replaced by `service add`.
-The default commands are `start start_iex service eval rpc remote restart stop pid version`.
+The default commands are `start start_iex service eval rpc remote restart stop pid version` on Windows and `start start_iex daemon daemon_iex eval rpc remote restart stop pid version` on Unixesque OSes.

 #### Windows Service